 .

 This project exemplified one of the more challenging facets of naming, to find a striking umbrella name for a number of different if related industries which were being united under one management and vision.
-Fischbein, a collection of niche leaders in food processing, packaging and material handling, approached Conjure (formerly Froeter Design) to tackle the job, and they took me on as the primary namer.
+Fischbein, a collection of niche leaders in food processing, packaging and material handling, approached Conjure to tackle the job, and they took me on as the primary namer.
 They asked that the name embody several very general (if impressive) qualities that the group felt they could claim, such as integrity, agility, reach, innovation, and commitment.
 Any namer knows how tough that can be, and how many names are taken in that category.
 The result turned out well, though, as Duravant, suggesting the durability of their equipment, innovation, advantage, and a little raving in the middle, was available both for trademark and as a url.
 We all left the table pleased and surprised at how easily that name worked.
 Please write me for a contact if you would like to discuss my work with the folks at Conjure.

 .